CrayLabs/SmartSim-workshops/HPC_days_2025/README.md

 SmartSim's native language is Python.
 We will use the driver script `smartsim_101.py` to launch the app and retrieve its results.

 Make sure you have activated the right virtual environment (you will see its name at the beginning of the terminal line, e.g. `(smartsim) [username@node]$`.
-The command to run the driver script in an interactive allocation we need is
+The command to run the driver script in an interactive allocation is

 ```bash
     salloc -N 2 --time=00:05:00 python smartsim_101.py